andykitchen/andykitchen.github.io/_posts/2020-05-13-programming-advice.md

 tell his wife about his impossibility proof, she has already got the sofa through the door.

-The ancient greeks had multiple words for knowledge, importantly: episteme, translated as theoretical or abstract understanding and techne, translated as art or craft.
-In this story the mathematician had great episteme and the wife, excellent techne.
+The ancient greeks had multiple words for knowledge: episteme, translated as theoretical or abstract understanding and techne, translated as art or craft.
+In this story the mathematician had great episteme and the wife --- excellent techne.

 Episteme is important, and you cannot be a great programmer without it, but techne is just as important.
 This talk is about sharing techne by